jewelsofthought/neshama/site/posts/parashot/Vayikra.md

 _If the anointed [high] priest sins to the guilt of the people (4:3)_

-When a leader sins, this becomes the excuse for everyone else’s wrongdoings.
+When a leader sins, this becomes the excuse for everyone else's wrongdoings.

 (The Gaon of Lissa)